 - You need a good fitting bra, not too tight and try to wear it 24/7.

 - Prefer comfort and convenience when choosing a bra that you are going to wear 24 hours a day.

 - It should be easy to use and has flaps to fasten and unfasten.

-- There is a room of expansion as when the breasts are fuller, it should not be bulging out.
+- There is room for expansion as when the breasts are fuller, they should not be bulging out.

 20. Feeding frequency

 The aim is to give 8 to 12 feedings to your newborn baby during 24 hours.

 For newborns, you need to feed more frequently every 2 to 3 hours once your milk supply settles in.